Annual Report Information

 On May 24, 2012, Governor Parnell signed legislation (HB 298) into Law.
 This legislation, with a retroactive effective date of January 1, 2012, exempts quarry rock, sand and gravel, and marketable earth mining operations from the mining license tax.
 Anyone who mines quarry rock, sand and gravel, and/or marketable earth exclusively, is no longer required to obtain a mining license or file a mining license tax return for activities conducted on or after the effective date.

-More information about the mining license tax may be found in the Tax Division Annual Report.
+More information about the mining license tax may be found here.

 Curtis M Warren